TYPO3-Documentation/T3DocTeam/Documentation/Drafts/ContributionGuide/ContributionGuideCore/GerritSignupFinal.rst

       :figclass: align-left

-   Head over to `Gerrit <https://review.typo3.org>`__, scroll to the bottom of the page and switch to the new UI.
+   Head over to `Gerrit <https://review.typo3.org>`__, scroll to the bottom of the page and click the link "New UI".
 You can also work with the old UI, but then some things will look a little different.